 Read more about transfers and find links to advisors who can help you plan your transfer.

 What is a Mature Student Policy?

-Most Ontario universities have a policy to support admission for mature students who do not meet standard university entrance requirements, but who have life and work experience.
+A policy to support admission for mature students who do not meet standard university entrance requirements, but who have life and work experience.
 These policies vary depending on the university.
 The OUAC has a complete list of mature student policies.

 Read more about mature students and other applicants.